Title: | Score Matching Estimation by Automatic Differentiation |

 to create new tapes.

-A tape of the Hessian is obtained by applying tapeJacobian()
+A tape of the Hessian is obtained by applying tape_Jacobian()

-twice, and then uses a CppAD
+twice, and then uses the CppAD

-property to test whether the Hessian is constant.
+parameter property to test whether the Hessian is constant.
 A function of quadratic form should have constant Hessian.

 If xmat

-and dynparammat
+and dynmat

 are non-NULL